Outlook for the CRO Role

 “Technology,” “data,” and “customers” are words that frequently appear on lists of competencies for CROs, but perhaps the word that appears most frequently is “alignment,” meaning aligning all revenue-generating departments: marketing, sales and customer experience.
 The cost of misalignment?
 “Every company I’ve seen in the last 20 years is drastically overpaying for revenue,” writes Rick McPartlin in his blog The Revenue Game, “because there’s no common strategy or alignment.”
 Alignment clearly requires relationship-building skills, among others.

-In your career-marketing communications, showcase these additional CRO competencies on this list you possess:
+In your career-marketing communications, showcase these additional CRO competencies:

 - Sales, marketing, and CRM expertise

 - Collaborative, a team-builder

 - Self-starter who can execute and implement change

 - Able to balance short- and long-term goals

 Here are a few suggestions for those seeking to break into the CRO role, expand their horizons in an existing CRO role, or even rise beyond the CRO role:

 - Seek out companies in which revenue-generation is growing complex.
 Look for organizations whose “revenue starts being driven by multiple channels supported by a marketing team that’s spending hundreds of thousands of dollars a month,” Lifshitz advises.

 - Demonstrate that you are a closer.
 Sales will always remain at the core of revenue generation.
 “As a CRO,” writes Jim Herbold in VentureBeat, “no matter how broad or limited your reach may be in a company, you still need to close deals and build lasting and profitable customer relationships.”